 A single instruction is executed on multiple different data streams.
 These instructions can be performed sequentially, taking advantage of pipelining, or in parallel using multiple processors.
 Modern GPUs, containing Vector processors and array processors, are commonly SIMD systems.

-- Very efficient where you need to perform instruction on large amounts of data
+- Very efficient where you need to perform the same instruction on large amounts of data.

 Multiple Instruction Single Data

 In this architecture multiple instructions are performed on a single data stream.
 An uncommon type commonly used for fault tolerance.
 Different systems perform operations on the data and all the results must agree.
 Used on flight control systems where fault detection is critical.